St. John the Baptist Catholic School

 3rd Grade

-Mrs. Seay has been our 3rd grade teacher for the past 9 years, and prior to that taught kindergarten at St. John’s for 22 years.
-She has been a teacher for 31 years – all at SJB.
+Mrs. Seay has been our 3rd grade teacher since 2016, and prior to that taught kindergarten at St. John’s for 22 years.
+She has been a teacher for over 30 years – all at SJB.
 Mrs. Seay holds her BA from North Central College in Naperville, and her Masters in Education from University of St Francis in Joliet.
 Mrs. Seay’s greatest pleasure is to share her love of Christ with her students.
 Her hope is that every student will learn to live their lives in Christ and follow His perfect example bringing Christ’s light to the world.

 Favorite Bible Verse